-- (1) Prohibition to cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, or the removal of vegetation classified as being an invasive plant. - (2) Prohibition of dumping of any type of organic or inorganic material; - (3) Prohibition to building, removal, or alteration of approved open space or trails; and - (4) Prohibition to additional structures being placed on the open space without prior Planning Board approval.
+- CB.
+The open spacecommon open space within an approved conservation subdivision Conservation Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
+Maintenance activities must be listed and approved by the Planning Board as part of the conditions of approval.
+Such maintenance may include but is not limited to: - (1) Prohibition to cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except thator the removal of vegetation classified as being an invasive plant shall be allowed as needed.: - (2) Prohibition of dumping of any type of organic or inorganic material; (this is already prohibited in Sec 250-8...) - (3) Prohibition to building, removingal, or alterationaltering of approved open space or trails; and - (4) Prohibition to additional structures being placed on the open space without prior Planning Board approval. (should this be moved to Sec 250-8?).